Cosmic vision: What secrets NASA’s space telescope might reveal

 Given its long gaze, JWST is set to revolutionize our understanding of supermassive black holes in the early cosmos.
 Such beasts – often weighing millions or billions of times the sun’s mass – have been spotted lurking in the centers of just about every galaxy, though nobody knows how they came into being.
 One theory is that, in the distant past, clouds of hydrogen and helium grew so large that they collapsed under their own weight into the ultradense specks that are supermassive black holes.

-“James Webb is actually going to be able to observe if this is the method,” says Allison Kirkpatrick, an astronomer at Yale University in New Haven, Connecticut.
+“James Webb is actually going to be able to observe if this is the method,” says Allison Kirkpatrick, an astronomer at the University of Kansas in Lawrence.

 Supermassive black holes are thought to be potential anchors around which the first galaxies coalesced.
 Every time telescopes look further into the universe’s past, they see galaxies larger than should be possible, almost as if they snapped together in an inexplicably short timespan.
 JWST will give researchers unparalleled access to those ancient days, potentially explaining how such galaxies came about.